matheusvra/matheusvra/README.md

 ---

-> “Engineering is the art of directing the great sources of power in nature for the use and convenience of man.” - Thomas Tredgold
+> "Talk is cheap.
+Show me the code." - Linus Torvalds

 ---